 The Department recognizes the value of on-the-job experience to the educational development of students.
 We strongly encourage majors to pursue internship experiences as part of their academic program.

 Students can receive academic credit for a qualifying internship.
 A student participating in an internship who wishes to receive academic credit must register for COMP 4911/6911.
 A qualifying internship satisfies 3 elective credits in the computer science major; however, a student may apply an internship to an elective credit only once.
+Note that registering for COMP 4911/6911 incurs tuition fees as usual.

 Advice for Seeking Internships